Matt-Isotope/RLMIsotopeCompanion/README.md

 - LM Studio;
 - the selected language model;
-- datasets used with the addin;
+- scripts used with the addin;
 - external code;
 - examples;
 - documentation;